-As part of your implementation project, your Implementation Consultant can help you import historical meeting files (including agendas, packets, minutes, notices, and more) into your new CivicClerk, now Select Agenda and Meeting Management, software.
+As part of your implementation project, your Implementation Consultant can help you import historical meeting files (including agendas, packets, minutes, notices, and more) into your new CivicClerk, now our Select Agenda and Meeting Management, solution.
 This article will explain how to prepare and send your historical files.

 - Your Select Agenda and Meeting Management software allows for the import of PDF and MP4 files only.